openstack/governance/reference/charter.rst

 and should be held open for no less than four business days.

-If a PTL seat is vacated before the end of the cycle for which the individual was elected, the TC will appoint a new PTL, in consultation with the outgoing PTL and any interested candidates, following the process for leaderless project teams (see :doc:`/resolutions/20141128-elections-process-for-leaderless-programs`).
+If a PTL seat is vacated before the end of the cycle for which the individual was elected or after the election (means leaderless project), the TC will appoint a new PTL or move that project to the Distributed Project Leadership model (see :doc:`/resolutions/20200803-distributed-project-leadership`), in consultation with the outgoing PTL and any interested candidates, following the process for leaderless project teams (see :doc:`/resolutions/20141128-elections-process-for-leaderless-programs`).
 An email must be sent to the ``openstack-discuss at lists.openstack.org`` mailing list announcing the change in leadership.
 A patch must also be submitted to the